AbhijeetPadhy/Learning-React/README.md

 To summarize, while you can use the `class` attribute instead of `className` for defining CSS classes in JSX code, it is recommended to use `className` within React components to avoid any confusion between the JavaScript `class` keyword and CSS classes.

+# Understanding Props and PropTypes in React | Complete React Course in Hindi #6

+props are short for properties

+rfc -> react function based component impt -> import PropTypes pts -> PropTypes.string

+Anywhere we use a component name in tags, it gets automatically imported.

+props are read only.
+we can also pass objects as props.

+# Understanding State & Handling Events in React | Complete React Course in Hindi #7

+You should still use className and htmlFor in your JSX, it was showing me error in inspect element although page was displaying correctly.

+Hooks help to use class features without using class based components.

+You can't use value={text} without using onChange={handleOnChange}.